trustbloc/vcs/component/wallet-cli/README.md

-      --trust-registry-url string          if supplied, wallet will run issuer verification in trust registry --user-login string                  user login on issuer IdP --user-password string               user password on issuer IdP --wallet-did-index int               =igindex of wallet did, if not set the most recently created DID is used (default -1)
+      --trust-registry-url string          if supplied, wallet will run issuer verification in trust registry --user-login string                  user login on issuer IdP --user-password string               user password on issuer IdP --wallet-did-index int               index of wallet did, if not set the most recently created DID is used (default -1)
 ```

 Examples: